aspose-total/Aspose.Total-Products/total/en/java/conversion/pps-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPS to XLSB via Java or Online App" h2="On Premise Java API to export PPS to XLSB without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a wide range of file formats.
+It provides a powerful set of tools to convert PPS files to XLSB in two simple steps.

+The first step is to export the PPS file to HTML using Aspose.Slides for Java.
+This API provides a wide range of features to create, manipulate, and convert presentations in various file formats.
+It supports a wide range of features such as creating presentations from scratch, adding slides, manipulating text, images, shapes, and other elements, and converting presentations to other file formats.

+The second step is to convert the HTML file to XLSB using Aspose.Cells for Java.
+This API provides a comprehensive set of features to create, manipulate, and convert spreadsheets in various file formats.
+It supports a wide range of features such as creating spreadsheets from scratch, adding worksheets, manipulating text, images, shapes, and other elements, and converting spreadsheets to other file formats.

-You can convert PPS file to XLSB via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPS to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSB.
+By using Aspose.Total for Java, developers can easily convert PPS files to XLSB in two simple steps.
+The first step is to export the PPS file to HTML using Aspose.Slides for Java.
+The second step is to convert the HTML file to XLSB using Aspose.Cells for Java.
+This API provides a comprehensive set of features to create, manipulate, and convert spreadsheets in various file formats.
+With Aspose.Total for Java, developers can easily convert PPS files to XLSB in a few simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}